dovvakkin/prolog_calc_server/README.md

 }
 ```

-Response is a JSON with scheme:~n'),
+Response is a JSON with scheme:,
 ```
 {
     "operator": same as in request,